mushfiqnabiaz/node-red-conf/README.md

-# Auto-Start Node-RED on Boot using systemd (Ubuntu)
+# Install Node-Red and Auto-Start Node-RED on Boot using systemd (Ubuntu)

 This guide explains how to configure Node-RED to automatically start on boot in Ubuntu using systemd.